Aldgate

 Residential development activity is lower than average in Aldgate according to AreaSearch's national comparison of local real estate markets

-AreaSearch analysis of ABS building approval numbers, allocated from statistical area data, shows Aldgate has seen around 4 new homes approved each year over the past five financial years.
-This totals an estimated 20 homes.
-So far in FY-26, 1 approval has been recorded.
-An average of 6.6 new residents per year arrives per dwelling constructed between FY-21 and FY-25.
+AreaSearch analysis of ABS building approval numbers shows Aldgate has averaged approximately four new homes approved annually over the past five financial years, totalling around 20 homes.
+As of FY-26, one approval has been recorded.
+This translates to an average of about 6.6 new residents arriving per year per dwelling constructed between FY-21 and FY-25.
+The supply of new dwellings is substantially lagging demand, indicating heightened buyer competition and pricing pressures.

 Frequently Asked Questions - Development